 5. A Clever Way to Make Your Emails More Effective

-John further adds that you should never bank on getting a conversion when sending an email.
-But if you do leave the prospect a voicemail telling them to look out for your email with a subject line then there’s a good chance that a conversion will take place.
+One, leave a voicemail telling a prospect to look out for your email with a specific subject line.
 This is a clever workaround to the often unsuccessful act of leaving a voicemail telling prospects to call you back, which they tend to never do.
 So by prompting them to take an action, your chances of getting a response are much higher.

-He further adds that relevance is the other key to making your emails a lot more effective.
-If you can give them something that’s extremely relatable like an article or a real life event and offer to have a conversation about it, then the perspective of the email completely changes.
+Two, reconsider relevance.
+If you can include something that’s extremely relatable like an article or a real life event and offer to have a conversation about it, then the reception of the email completely changes.

 Podcasts provide great insights and outside perspectives, and can be an invaluable asset to any salesperson.
 Don’t be afraid to take the time to listen and learn — it could be the key to taking your sales game to the next level.